Drywood Termites, Dampwood Termites, and other Wood Destroying Insects

-Foraging ants can travel 100 yards from nest to food and can be simply found wandering throughout your house.
+Foraging ants can travel 100 yards from a nest to food and can be simply found wandering throughout your house.

-However there can be indoor nest found in hollow doors, window sills, behind baseboards, or other natural hollow areas.
+However, there can be indoor nest found in hollow doors, window sills, behind baseboards, or other natural hollow areas.

 Their damage usually indicates water damage and wood decay.